Pressed-Solutions/Summit-Functionality/readme.md

 ### `[speaker_list]`

-- Displays speaker photo, name, and talk title; accepts these arguments listed below
+- Displays speaker photo, name, and talk title; accepts the arguments listed below

 ### `[member_downloads]`

-- Displays speaker photo, name, talk title, and link to download (only if a download is specified); accepts these arguments listed below
+- Displays speaker photo, name, talk title, and link to download (only if a download is specified); accepts the arguments listed below

 ### `[today_speakers]`